petalframework/petal_components/README.md

   <h1 align="center">Petal Components</h1>

   <p align="center">
-    Petal is a set of HEEX components that makes it easy for Phoenix developers to start building beautiful web apps.
+    Petal is a set of HEEX components that makes it easy for Phoenix developers to build beautiful web apps.
+Think Bootstrap or MUI, but written in HEEX using Tailwind CSS classes.
   </p>
 </p>